csesoc/constitution/CONSTITUTION.rst

    #.
 Ensure that through the activities of the Society’s working groups, its aims are being fulfilled;
    #.
 Maintain the finances of the society;
    #.
 Communicate with the membership of the Society; and
    #.
-Maintain and review policies & procedures of the Club, including its Grievance Resolution Policy & Procedure.
+Maintain and review policies & procedures of the Society, including its Grievance Resolution Policy & Procedure.
    #.
 Control and manage the affairs of CSESoc, and
    #.
 Exercise all the functions that may be exercised by CSESoc, other than those functions that are required by this constitution to be exercised by a general meeting of members of CSESoc, and
    #.
 Have power to perform all the acts and do all things that appear to the Executive to be necessary or desirable for the proper management of the affairs of CSESoc.